601-School District Curriculum and Instruction Goals

 Minn.
 Stat. § 120B.02 (Educational Expectations and Graduation Requirements for Minnesota Students)

 Minn.
-Stat. § 120B.11 (School District Process for Reviewing Curriculum, Instruction, and Student Achievement; Striving for the World’s Best Workforce)
+Stat. § 120B.11 (School District Process for Reviewing Curriculum, Instruction, and Student Achievement Goals; Striving for Comprehensive Achievement and Civic Readiness)

 Minn.
 Stat. § 120B.12 (Read Act Goal and Interventions)